NickChronis2004/tic_tac_toe_game/README.md

-Run the main script and choose mode:
+Run the main script and choose mode: python main.py

-python main.py

 For multiplayer:

-Start the server:

   python server.py

-In two separate terminals or devices (connected to same Wi‑Fi):
+In two separate terminals or devices (connected to same Wi‑Fi): python client.py

-python client.py